MorrisMA/RTFIFO/README.md

 after shipment.

 As a final comment.
-Given the dual port nature of most FPGA block RAMs, or the ease with with a dual-port capability can be incorporated into distributed, LUT-based RAM, it is possible to incorporate some form of writable control store in virtually any microprogrammed state machine implementation.
+Given the dual port nature of most FPGA block RAMs, or the ease with which a dual-port capability can be incorporated into distributed, LUT-based RAM, it is possible to incorporate some form of writable control store in virtually any microprogrammed state machine implementation.
 With some forethought and planning, FPGAs incorporating complex state machines can